A smooth operator with power aplenty and sophisticated feel

-In an age of hair dryer one-upmanship and unnecessary novelty features, the Helios is one of our beauty editor’s best hair dryer because it sticks to the formula GHD knows best: creating sexy yet eminently useful tools that fit seamlessly into your beauty routine.
+In an age of hair dryer one-upmanship and unnecessary novelty features, the GHD Helios is one of our beauty editor’s best hair dryer because it sticks to the formula GHD knows best: creating sexy yet eminently useful tools that fit seamlessly into your beauty routine.
 This is a hair dryer that enhances your day without making a song and dance about it.

 GHD Helios design

 Eye-catching and chic.
 If a friend spotted the Helios in your bedroom, she’d probably ask who makes it.
 Unusually for a hair dryer, the GHD Helios comes in a choice of colours: black, ink blue, white, powder pink and plum.
 The matte finish feels lovely in the hand and the glossy branded accents and vent add a sophisticated touch.

 While the size and shape of the Helios will look familiar to fans of previous GHD models, such as the Air, a few new extras elevate the design.
 The hanging hook is now a thick, flexible silicone loop on a hinge, rather than a rigid sphere, making it more versatile; the air filter at the back has super-fine vents; and the cool-shot button clicks on and off most satisfyingly.